Irenexzwen/3D-genome-gitbook/chapter-1-intro-why-should-people-care-about-3d-genome/01-3d-neuclear-structure.md

 ![](/assets/compart.jpg)
 [Figure3](http://homer.ucsd.edu/homer/interactions/HiCpca.html).
 Compartment identification with PCA. ©HOMER
 ### TAD (Topologically Associating Domains)<a name="123"></a>
 A topologically associating domain (TAD) is a self-interacting genomic region, meaning that DNA sequences within a TAD physically interact with each other more frequently than with sequences outside the TAD.
 These three-dimensional chromosome structures are present in animals as well as some plants, fungi, and bacteria.
-TADs can range in size from thousands to millions of DNA bases (hundreds kb usually).[[ref]](https://en.wikipedia.org/wiki/Topologically_associating_domain).
+TADs can range in size from thousands to millions of DNA bases ([hundreds kb usually)](https://en.wikipedia.org/wiki/Topologically_associating_domain).

 TADs typically manifest as contiguous square domains along the **diagonal of Hi-C maps**.
 The spatial partitioning of the genome into TADs correlates with many linear genomic features such as his- tone modifications, coordinated gene expression, association with the lamina and DNA replication timing,